frasta/DCS-Discord-bot/README.md

 ### What the bot can do or not
 - Share DCS/Tacview/LotATC/SRS server info (names, IP, ports, passwords, players online, etc...) directly on your Discord
 - Get the DCS events (connections, slots, takeoffs, shots, team shots, kills, ejections, crashs, landings, messages, server ready)
 - Talk between DCS ingame chat (**[2all]** only) and a Discord channel (also works with LotATC's chat).
-I had to remove every special characters from Discord to DCS chat to avoid "<BAD UTF>" problem
+I had to remove every special characters from Discord to DCS chat to avoid "\<BAD UTF\>" problem
 - The bot is working with one server instance, I don't know for more instances (I guess you would have to duplicate and configure one bot for one instance)
 - Your bot will not be boosted by Discord Nitro, so you will have two limits, the bot can't use emojiIDs from another Discord, and the bot has a limit of 2000 character per message.
 - If there is a bug, report to me on the ED's forum thread, I'll see to correct it.
-- For now, I don't take "feature requests", "ideas", "customization", etc...  everyone will have a different idea of what its bot should do and/or how it should be, so if you need something specific, feel free to make your own modifications (the server is under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International licence (CC BY-NC-SA 4.0), so you can make modify it)
+- For now, I don't take "feature requests", "ideas", "customization", etc...  everyone will have a different idea of what its bot should do and/or how it should be, so if you need something specific, feel free to make your own modifications (the server is under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0), so you can make modify it)

 <p align="center">
   <img src="https://cdn.discordapp.com/attachments/559138601573548052/1071133963541807314/image.png" />